Function to fill a ternary plot with coloured tiles. Useful in combination with

 Numeric vectors specifying x and y coordinates of centres of each triangle.

-Logical vector specifying TRUE
+Logical vector specifying

-if each triangle should point
+TRUEif each triangle should point down (or right),FALSEotherwise.- resolution

 The number of triangles whose base should lie on the longest axis of the triangle.
 Higher numbers will result in smaller subdivisions and smoother colour gradients, but at a computational cost.